Certificate Lifecycle Management Reading Time: 14 minutes

 Certificate Revocation is the last stage of a certificate lifecycle.
 This phase comes when a certificate expires or when CA revokes the certificate just before the expiry date.
 CA automatically adds a certificate to the CRL when it is revoked and thus instructing RADIUS to no longer authenticate it.

 CRLs can be exhaustive, and the client which conducts these checks must parse through the whole list to find the requested site’s certificate, whether it is present or not.
-A new and more recent method of detecting revoked certificates is Online Certificate Status Protocol (OSCP).
+Another method to check revocation status of a digital certificate is Online Certificate Status Protocol (OCSP).
+It is simple and faster as compared to CRLs because the certificate check is done by CA rather than PKI in CRLs.

 In this method, instead of downloading and parsing the entire CRL, the client can send the selected certificate to the CA, upon which the CA returns the status of the certificate like – “Good,” “Revoked,” “Unknown,” or so on.
 It involves far less overhead than the CRL method.